danielnjord/danielnjord/README.md

 - 👋 Hi, I’m @danielnjord
 - 👀 I’m interested in a internship
 - 🌱 I’m currently learning C# .NET
-- 📫 How to reach me: danielnjord@hotmail.com
+- 📫 How to reach me danielnjord@hotmail.com

 <!---
 danielnjord/danielnjord is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.